 It’s super easy.
-You have several simple open source graphical tools.
-For example, there is HandBrake, which is an open source encoder that runs on all operating systems.
-At the time I had to teach people how to use Linux, how to use the command line, how to use these tools and how to use codec parameters.
+You now have several simple Open Source graphical tools for video encoding.
+For example, there is Handbrake, a user-friendly Open Source encoder that runs on all operating systems.
+Back in the time I had to teach people how to use Linux, how to use the command line, how to use FFmpeg’s command syntax and how to use x264’s compression optimization parameters.
 In most cases I needed two or three days for a workshop, like at the Transmediale festival in Berlin in 2012.
-There I invited several veteran super eight filmmakers, including Dagie Brundert, who’s like the queen of super 8.
-We aimed for a fusion of floppy filmmaking and Super 8 filmmaking.
-We shot on Super 8, developed the stock in the bathrooms and the toilets of the festival, then digitized the material and finally put it on floppy disks.
-If you deal with all these elements, with the materiality and the difficulty of developing film in a toilet, while also transferring it with makeshift means, you encounter many glitches.
-You experience the same kind of materiality in the analogue and in the so-called digital medium, which is not really a digital medium.
-I think it helps you to understand that this whole idea of digital technology as a virtualization or digitalization is fundamentally wrong.
+There I invited the veteran experimental Super 8 filmmaker Dagie Brundert, whom you could call the queen of Super 8.
+We tried to fuse floppy filmmaking and Super 8 filmmaking: The workshop participant shot Super 8 film, chemically developed the film material in the bathrooms and the toilets of the festival, then digitized the material with crude means and finally put it on floppy disks.
+If you deal with all these processes and elements, including the materiality and the difficulties of developing film in a public toilet and transferring it to digital video with makeshift means, you encounter many glitches.
+You experience the same kind of materiality in the analog and in the so-called digital medium, which – upon closer view – is not actually a digital medium, because it is based on magnetic and electronic hardware, and that hardware is always analog.
+I think this helps you understand that this common idea of digital technology as a virtualization or dematerialization is blatantly mistaken and based in most cases on a lack of actually understanding the technology.
+Understanding the medium in such a deep structural way is, in my eyes, not a romantic or aestheticist endeavor.
+It also has nothing to do with the fine art concept of medium-specificity.
+But it forms the necessary groundwork for understanding technology – or an apparatus - in its larger economic, ecological and political dimensions.
+(In that sense, my floppy filmmaking project is much indebted to the spirit of early 1970s structural filmmaking.)

 There is also something aesthetically appealing to these glitches.
 These are sometimes appropriated within nostalgic endeavors, such as music video’s looking like VHS films.
 What are your thoughts on this?

-My own interest in the medium is not necessarily in its aesthetic side, but more on the learning side it provides.
-By doing these workshops the intrinsic material qualities of this particular medium are really in your face and you really see how the medium is structured.
-With analogue film you can see the grain you see the chemicals.
-Now it's the same with digital.
-If I go down to the level of highly compressed floppy I see all the artifacts and the technical workings of that medium.
+My own interest in the medium is not primarily in its aesthetic side, but more on the learning side it provides.
+By doing these workshops, the intrinsic material qualities of this particular medium or technology are really in your face and you understand how it is structured.
+With analogue film you can see the grain and you can see the chemicals.
+Now it's the same with digital technology.
+If I go down to the level of highly compressed data on a floppy disk, I can see all the artifacts and the technical workings – the gory inner details - of that medium.
 It helps to demystify the technology and understand how things work.
-I think the workshop helps to differentiate and complicate our notions of what we define as analogue and digital, because if you look really on the technical side, then it's not that clear cut.
+I think the workshop helps to differentiate and complicate our notions of what we define as analog and digital, because if you look closer to the technical side, then it's not as clear cut as most people think.
 The same can be said for what are so called ‘old media’ and ‘new media’.
 The floppy disk is a wonderful example of this.

 What other virtues does the floppy disk represent?